Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

-This is a exciting time for pellet smokers.
+This is an exciting time for pellet smokers.
 There are numerous new designs and they come packed with convenient features.

 They are often called grills, but, at the time of this writing, I consider them to be primarily smokers.
 Almost all of them cook with indirect heat and those that try to grill over direct flame don't do it well.
 If you love steaks, there are far better ways to cook them.
 But if you love smoked turkey, ribs, salmon, pork chops, brisket, and smoked foods, a pellet smoker may be the best solution available.

 Pellets look like rabbit chow.
 They are about the width of a pencil and as long as a couple of erasers.
 If they get wet they turn into a pile of sawdust.
 The beauty of pellets is that they have none of the additives and fillers in charcoal briquets, so they combust almost completely.
 Almost zero ash.
 The pellets provide the heat as well as flavor.
 No need to add wood chips.
 Surprisingly, they do not produce overly smoky food.
 If anything, the food is undersmoked to some people because the combustion is so complete.

 Their behavior is sometimes counterintuitive.
 The hotter they get, the less smoke they produce, and at their top settings, they don't produce much smoke at all.
 This is good for when you are baking cakes or pies or doing dishes that don't need smoke.
 But down under 250°F, they produce plenty of mild, elegant smoke.
 And even though the fuel is wood, it is hard to oversmoke with a pellet smoker.
 Burning wood on a charcoal grill produces much more intense smoke flavor.